 The existing surface parking lot was designed with the intent to be shared and to serve all of the businesses operating within the Cambridge Park industrial complex.
-The industrial complex was originally developed in 1981 and was required to provide 591 parking spaces based on the City's established industrial use parking requirement of three spaces per 1,000 gross square feet.
-There are 731 parking spaces provided in the existing surface lot, which exceeds the City's industrial floor area/parking requirement by 140 spaces.
-The delivery use involves no customer traffic so it would not further intensify the site or require additional parking.
-Therefore, the project does not require any additional parking stalls.
-Conditions of approval are included to ensure that if parking shortages or parking related issues arise that the business operator would be required to institute appropriate measures necessary to minimize or eliminate the parking problem to the satisfaction of the Director of Economic and Development Services or their designee.
+The industrial complex was originally developed in 1981 and based on the City's established "industrial" use parking requirement of three spaces per 1,000 gross square feet for the first 25,000 square feet of gross floor area, two parking spaces per 1,000 square feet for the next 25,000 to 50,000 square feet of gross floor area, and 1.5 parking spaces per 1,000 square feet for every 1,000 square feet thereafter, the total Center shared parking space requirement is 395 parking spaces.
+However, Cambridge Park is developed with 731 parking spaces, which results in a surplus of 336 parking spaces and is therefore compliant with the City's industrial floor area/parking requirement.
+In addition, staff has visited this site on numerous occasions throughout the day, and on different week days, and have continuously witnessed that the parking lot was less than half occupied.
+The minimal observed occupancy of the parking lot is likely based on the aforementioned surplus parking provided in the Center, and the numerous similar cannabis facilities (manufacturing and non-storefront delivery) operating at the Center which maintain limited employees and do not result in customer parking demand.
+Although parking issues are not anticipated, conditions of approval are included to ensure that if parking shortages or parking related issues arise that the business operator would be required to institute appropriate measures necessary to minimize or eliminate the parking problem to the satisfaction of the Director of Economic and Development Services or their designee.